Get Your Union Fee Tax Relief: Step-by-Step Guide

 • Your employer pays your union membership fees (you must have paid with your own money).

-How much is union tax relief worth?
+How much is the relief worth?

 The amount you are due back depends on the agreement in place between your union and the tax office.